Platforms, Wealth Management and Service Providers

 • Believing outsourcing eliminates operational risk rather than transforming it into vendor and concentration risk.

-• Misconception: Settlement always happens on T+2.
-Correction: While T+2 is standard for many markets, some asset classes (e.g., government bonds) may settle on T+1, and derivatives have different settlement cycles.
-Always verify the specific market convention.
+• Misconception: Settlement always occurs on T+2 (trade date plus two days).
+Correction: While T+2 is standard for most securities in the EU/UK since 2014, some instruments (e.g., government bonds, money market instruments) may settle on T+1 or same day.
+Always check the specific market convention.

 Frequently Asked Questions